 In general, hydrocarbons, esters of fatty acids, free fatty acids and fatty alcohols are dominant components in beeswax.
 Compared to other bee-based ingredients, beeswax has narrow-spectrum biological activity.

 Despite that fact, it still has skin protective agents.
-Squalene, 10-hydroxy-trans-2-Decenoic acid (a fatty acid) and chrysin (a main phytochemical) are primarily responsible for the antimicrobial, anti-inflammatory and regenerative properties of beeswax.
+Squalene, 10-hydroxy-2-decenoic acid (10-HDA) and chrysin (a main phytochemical) are primarily responsible for the antimicrobial, anti-inflammatory and regenerative properties of beeswax.